-- allows to optimize production processes, using less natural resources and producing less waste
+- allows optimizing production processes, using less natural resources and producing less waste

 - increases industrial investment in equipment and foster innovation

-- helps to address new consumer markets and demands effectively, introducing customised products
+- helps to address new consumer markets and demands effectively, introducing customized products

 - creates attractive and safe workplaces

 Over the past decades, PC has become more powerful which allowed utilizing its resources in industrial applications.
 Virtualization exactly represents the means of how these resources are utilized.
 To be more specific, a feature of virtualization allows multiple instances of operating systems to run on a single PC.